alexshadowolex/Spotify-Bot/README.md

 ![setupProject.png](images/setupProject.png)
 <br>
 To get the Twitch Token, login into the twitch account and go in another tab to [Token Generator](https://twitchtokengenerator.com/) and click on "bot chat token", then copy the "access token" into the field.
 <br><br>
+Into the field "Twitch Channel", type the twitch channel's name the bot is supposed to be used on.
+Note that the bot should moderator on that channel.
+<br><br>
 Both the Spotify ID and Spotify Secret need to get copied from the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
 Login with your spotify credentials and do following steps to get them:<br>
 1.)
 Click on "Create App"<br>